missingusername/CDS-Lang/assignment3/README.md

-# CDS Language Analytics: Assignment #3 - Query expansion with word embeddings
+# CDS Language Analytics Assignment #3: Query Expansion With Word Embeddings

 ## Description
 This script utilizes word embeddings to find out how many songs by a given artist contain words similar to a given search word.

+***This code uses CodeCarbon to monitor the environmental effects of running this code.
+The effects of which can be found in the `out/emissions` folder***

 ## Setup